Moderna Shares Are Up Today: What's Going On? - Moderna (NASDAQ:MRNA)

-Moderna Inc MRNA shares are trading higher Wednesday after Oracle Chairman Larry Ellison discussed the potential of artificial intelligence (AI) to revolutionize health care.
+Moderna Inc. MRNA shares closed up Thursday gaining momentum following recent comments by Oracle Chairman Larry Ellison about the role of artificial intelligence in revolutionizing cancer treatment.

-Using AI-driven automation, such mRNA vaccines could be produced robotically within 48 hours, significantly accelerating personalized cancer treatment.

-The discussion took place at a White House event, where President Donald Trump announced a $500 billion private sector investment in AI infrastructure.
-The initiative, involving a joint venture called Stargate by OpenAI, SoftBank and Oracle, aims to construct large-scale data centers and create over 100,000 jobs.
-Trump emphasized that the investment is part of a broader strategy to advance AI capabilities in the U.S.
+The remarks were made as part of the announcement of Stargate, a $500 billion private-sector initiative led by OpenAI, SoftBank and Oracle to develop large-scale AI infrastructure in the U.S. President Donald Trump emphasized the project’s significance in advancing AI capabilities and creating over 100,000 jobs.

-Ellison stated that the first data centers under the Stargate project are already under construction in Texas, with plans for 20 facilities measuring half a million square feet each.
-These centers will support AI applications in health care, including electronic health record analysis and advanced diagnostic tools.
+The initiative includes the construction of 20 massive data centers, with the first already underway in Texas.
+These facilities will support AI applications in healthcare, including electronic health record analysis and advanced diagnostics.

-The announcement potentially reinforced optimism around AI’s role in transforming medical technologies, boosting investor confidence in Moderna and its potential role in AI-driven healthcare advancements.

 Read Next: